chitt31/aws-react-project/README.md

 ### Step 2: Initialize GitHub Repository

-1. Create a new GitHub repo for your app with this name `amplify-react-stabledapp` Description:`Stable Diffusion from Stability AI and AWS Sagemaker.
+1. Create a new GitHub repo for your app with this name `aws-react-project` Description:`Stable Diffusion from Stability AI and AWS Sagemaker.
 Full stack application with AWS API gateway and Amplify React App`

-2. Open a new terminal and navigate back to your app's root folder, for example, `stabledapp`
+2. Open a new terminal and navigate back to your app's root folder, for example, `stableai`
 3. Using create-react-app will automatically initialize the git repo and make an initial commit.

    ```